 Figure 5.
 VGGNet reconstruction on ImageNet ILSVRC2012 validation set.
-See the supplementary materials for more results.
+See Appendix A2.5 (Figure A-4) for more results.

-[256, 512] pixels with respect to the shorter edge, and then randomly cropped a 224×224 patch (or its horizontally mirrored image) to feed into the network.
-As to AlexNet, we followed Krizhevsky et al. (2012)'s data augmentation scheme, cropping an image at the center to make it square with the shorter edge unchanged, resizing the square to 256×256 , and randomly sampling a 227×227 patch or its horizontally mirrored counterpart to feed the network.
+we followed Krizhevsky et al. (2012)'s data augmentation scheme, cropping an image at the center to make it square with the shorter edge unchanged, resizing the square to $256 \times 256$ , and randomly sampling a $227 \times 227$ patch or its horizontally mirrored counterpart to feed the network.
 We ignored the RGB color jittering so as to always take ground truth natural images as the reconstruction targets.